Haokun-Chen/SOMAR-UX/_general/journal.md

         - Understand how the current input setup process in C++ in SOMAR.
 Currently using a setICs function to configure the input
         - Discuss how Python could possibly handle and communicate with SOMAR using numpy
         - Decide to embed Python into C++ code and call Python interpreter from C++ instead of the other way around calling C++ from Python
+    - September 27:
+        - Go over deeper into the LevelData object and obtain relevant documentations

 - Team meeting:
     - September 19: Get SOMAR working on the virtual machine, successfully launch SOMAR and obtain output